dhoat30/inspiry1.3/wp-content/plugins/add-search-to-menu/readme.txt

 * Fixed - Stopwords was not excluding from search.
 * Fixed - Menu search icon accessibility issue.
 * Updated - Freemius SDK to 2.4.2

-= 4.5.11 =
-* Fixed - Empty button accessibility issue.

-= 4.5.10 =
-* Fixed - Gutenberg editor issue "Update failed.
-The response is not a valid JSON response."
-* Fixed - Full width mobile header menu was not working.
-* Fixed - Was displaying search query value in all search form input fields.
-* Fixed - Search input field was dispalying rounded corners on iPhone.
-* Fixed - Keyword stemming was not working with Search All Terms option.
-* Improved - Escaped highlighted words in javascript.

-= 4.5.9 =
-* Fixed - Menu search options was not saving in older WP version than 5.5

-= 4.5.8 =
-* Fixed - Draft posts were getting searched in the free plugin version.

-= 4.5.7 =
-* Fixed - Menu dropdwon style search form issue.
-* Fixed - Search form post status option was not getting saved.
-* Fixed - Draft posts displaying in the search results.
-* Fixed - Warning : Product properties should not be accessed directly.

-= 4.5.6 =
-* Fixed - Search form label accessibility issue.
-* Fixed - Mobile menu search issue.
-* Fixed - Whole fuzzy matching option was not working with older version of mysql.
-* Fixed - Compatibility issue with WPForms plugin on saving search form.
-* Improved - Delayed execution of the plugin and essential plugin hooks.

-= 4.5.5 =
-* Fixed - Latest jQuery version compatibility issue.